 Mr. Ellenoff attended the 3rd Global Crowdfunding Convention in Las Vegas where he received the Crowdfunding Visionary Award.

 Mr. Ellenoff was interviewed on the Commercial Real Estate Show.
 He discussed Crowdfunding for Investors and Sponsors.
-Click here to listen to the interview.

 Mr. Ellenoff was invited by ULI (Urban Land Institute) to moderate a panel at their ULI 2014 Fall Meeting.
 The panel was titled “Is Crowdfunding Becoming Crowded?”